To instruct Ed please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Ad hoc arbitration (ASG terms): retained to advise the owners of a nuclear submarine involved in a collision off the coast of Gibraltar.

-Admiralty dispute: retained to advise the owners of a warship in relation to a salvage claim, involving extremely high salved values and the application of the principle in The “Amerique”.
+Admiralty dispute: retained as sole counsel to advise the owners of a warship in relation to a salvage claim, involving salved values alleged to be in excess of USD 800m and the application of the principle in The “Amerique”.

 LMAA Arbitration: junior counsel for the successful respondent shipyard in an LMAA arbitration following the termination of a contract for the construction of a self-elevating liftboat following Basic Design delays.
 Ed also assisted in successfully defending a subsequent s.69 appeal at the permission stage.